-An estate planning lawyer is just what it sounds like: an attorney who specializes in handling estate planning matters.
-In terms of certifications, an estate planning lawyer is no different from a lawyer who specializes in mergers and acquisitions or personal injury suits.
+An estate planning attorney is a lawyer who specializes in handling estate planning matters.
+In terms of certifications, these lawyers are no different from ones who specialize in mergers and acquisitions or personal injury suits.
 Regardless of specialty, they still have to pass the bar exam for the state in which they practice.

 Additionally, an estate planning lawyer can help you ensure that you’re prepared for end-of-life scenarios in which you’re unable to make your own decisions.
 This will typically involve assigning power of attorney, drawing up a living will or creating any other kind of advance directive.
 A good estate planning lawyer can serve as a legal guide through all the aspects of preparing for the end of life.